osisoft/OSIsoft-Adapter-DNP3-Docs/V1/Configuration/PI Adapter for DNP3 data source configuration.md

 The behavior `busyOutstation` deviates from the default configuration by increasing the application layer timeout, disabling the time sync, and disabling all integrity scans.

-**Note:** Disabling the integrity scan will prevent discovery and event scans are disabled by default.
+**Note:** Disabling the integrity scan prevents discovery and event scans are disabled by default.

-With this configuration, the DNP3 adapter will only collect data if it is configured to collect [static data](xref:PIAdapterForDNP3PrinciplesOfOperation#static-data).
+With this configuration, the DNP3 adapter only collects data if it is configured to collect [static data](xref:PIAdapterForDNP3PrinciplesOfOperation#static-data).
 This type of configuration is useful if the outstation is very busy.
 For instance, the adapter may not be the only master communicating with this outstation, so another master station is responsible for syncing the outstation's time and polling for events.
 In addition, an integrity scan may put too much burden on the outstation if there are a large number of points.

 The behavior `class1Events` deviates from the default configuration by disabling unsolicited responses, only performing an integrity scan on startup, and only scanning for events from points assigned to class 1.
 This configuration may be useful if you are not interested in collecting data for points assigned to class 2 or class 3.